Qasr al-'Ashiq: History

 The palace was commissioned under the 15th Abbasid caliph Al-Mu'tamid, and construction took place during 877–882.
 Accounts differ regarding the person who was assigned to construct this palace.
 Yaqut al-Hamawi mentions the name of Ali bin Yahi al-Munajam and Moez al-Dawla who initiated the groundbreaking.
 Emir 'Amad al-Dawla wrote a poem about this palace.
 During the medieval period, it was referred to as "al-Ma'shuq (المعشوق)" which means "beloved".
 The palace was excavated in 1960s and restored during the 1980s.

 Architecture

 Qasr al-'Ashiq is a prominent surviving example of the Abbasid architectural style palace.
-The building is rectangular shaped and consists of two floors, one of which has been used as catacombs and vaults.
+The building is rectangular shaped and consists of two floors, one of them used as catacombs and vaults.
 It is surrounded by large yards, which are surrounded by walls.
-Outside the walls exist a long moat, in which water flows from the underground channel which begins from the western highlands.
+Outside the walls is a long moat, in which water flows from the underground channel which begins from the western highlands.
 Surface of the moat is higher than the nearby river.